Advice on managing noise risks at work

 Hearing protection comes in a very wide range of prices, but is price consistent with ‘better’ hearing protection?

-Can disclaimers or GP letters be used to not wear hearing protection?
+Can disclaimers be used to not wear hearing protection?

 Often people offer to sign a disclaimer saying they accept the risk of hearing damage from not wearing protection, or they produce a letter from a doctor saying they do not have to wear it, but both are no good.